walbourn/walbourn.github.io/_posts/2021-01-29-where-is-the-directx-sdk-2021-edition.md

 For samples, see [GitHub](https://github.com/walbourn/directx-sdk-samples/tree/master/XAudio2).

+> Do not use XAudio 2.7 or earlier.
+It has a number of known bugs as well as relying on the legacy redistribution.

 ## XInput

 The Windows SDK includes ``xinput.h`` / ``xinput.lib`` / ``Xinput9_1_0.lib``.
 You can use XInput 9.1.0 for Windows 7 support as it's always present in the OS.
 See [this blog post](https://walbourn.github.io/xinput-and-windows-8/).

 For samples, see [GitHub](https://github.com/walbourn/directx-sdk-samples/tree/master/XInput).

+> Do not use XInput 1.1, 1.2, or 1.3.
+These rely on the legacy redistribution.

 ## XNAMath